Ah, are you looking forward to the big push? Private Baldrick:

 - Elite Agent French Fries in Dino Attack RPG certainly qualifies.
 In his first appearance he casually orders Zenna to expose globally a top-secret mission and remains totally oblivious after it causes massive riots and provides an opportunity for genocidal maniac Cam O'Cozy.
 The second time he tries to have two agents executed for conflicted charges based on second-hand accounts of an event he was not present at, and then casually remarked about his "brilliant" plan to have agents walk out of the Dino Attack Headquarters very slowly towards the mutant dinosaurs.
 He was even described having a handlebar mustache just to give his character this feel.

-- In Avatar: The Last Airbender, Zuko is thirteen when he attends his first war-meeting, and is horrified at this type of military.
-Complaining gets him banished and a nasty scar.
+- In Avatar: The Last Airbender, Zuko is thirteen when he attends his first war meeting, and is horrified at this type of military.
+Protesting gets him banished and a nasty scar.

 - Subverted by Leon Trotsky, the Russian Bolshevik who founded the Red Army and ensured the survival of the Soviet Union against the Mensheviks, foreign invaders, monarchist forces, and pretty much everyone else who wanted to destroy the Bolshevik regime.
 Despite having no military training or experience before this, Trotsky proved himself to be a remarkably skilled organizer and commander, building the ragtag Bolshevik militias into a formidable fighting force.